 Our customers appreciate expert support from an employee-owned business with a sustainable, organic growth strategy.
 We have proven ourselves as a reliable, capable partner, which shows in the growth of our customers, many of whom are signing 3, 4 or 5 year contracts.
 On this base we expect an accelerated sales growth in 2018, both within Europe as well as globally.

 The Nextcloud community growth has also continued, with 505 contributors adding 6.6 million lines of code and modifying over 53.000 files in 2017.
 A total of over 1500 people have contributed code to Nextcloud according to the statistics on OpenHub, part of a healthy ecosystem which has formed around the solution.
 Over 100 new apps have been created on the Nextcloud app store in 2017, delivering a wide range of features to users at home and in the enterprise.
+Over 100 new apps have been created on the Nextcloud app store in 2017, delivering a wide range of features to users at home and in the enterprise.
+Our forum community tripled to over 10.000, with the top post hitting over 85.000 views, and our newsletter gained over 3000 new subscribers, our number of twitter followers doubled and we had over 50% more website visitors.
 The Nextcloud user base, estimated to be well over 20 million users spread over tens of thousands of Nextcloud servers, has grown to be the largest self-hosted file sync and share community in the world.

 Note that trademarks belong to their respective owners and being mentioned here implies no endorsement